 3. Teenagers are daring.

 Generation Z is a multi-tasking, fast-learning crew that loves to take in information and put it to use for causes that matter.
-Since there is no cause greater than the Gospel, let’s unleash them to advance it!
+Because there’s no cause greater than the Gospel, let’s unleash teens to advance it!

 5. Teenagers can be a farm club.

-If you want a strong professional baseball team you had better build a strong farm club.
-If you want a strong church you had better build a strong youth ministry.
-Teenagers can become strong leaders now and stay strong leaders later if they are properly inspired, equipped and mobilized.
+If you want a strong professional baseball team, you had better build a strong farm club.
+If you want a strong church, you had better build a strong youth ministry.
+Teenagers can become strong leaders now and stay strong leaders later if you properly inspire, equip and mobilize them.